Summer-Fall-Capstone-22/Test-ReactJS-Frontend/docs/README.md

 # Documentations dir

-This is where documentation will be stored for the duration of the project.

-[]: # Language: markdown
-[]: # Path: docs/README.md
+This is just a practice project for setting up workflow.